vtaparia/https-github.com-vtaparia-OpenProtectAI/README.md

 - **Persistent AI Assistant:** A collapsible chat panel provides constant access to the OpenProtectAI assistant for architectural questions, code generation, and deployment guidance without leaving the console.

 ### 2. Real-Time Endpoint Agent Simulation
-This agent monitors a computer system in real time.
-It collects running-process lists, CPU/memory usage, network activity, and system telemetry.
-It detects anomalies such as unusual CPU spikes, high memory usage, suspicious outbound traffic, or unknown processes.
-The agent sends alerts to the server and receives updated security rules, AI models, and behavior profiles.
-It analyzes process behavior locally and reports security-relevant events using structured JSON.
+The platform simulates endpoint agents that monitor systems in real time.
+They collect running-process lists, CPU/memory usage, network activity, and system telemetry to detect anomalies such as unusual CPU spikes, high memory usage, suspicious outbound traffic, or unsigned processes.
+Agents send alerts with structured JSON to the local LWServer for aggregation before forwarding them to the central cloud platform.
+In return, they receive updated security rules, AI models, and behavior profiles.

 ### 3. SOAR Playbook Automation
 - **Automation Workspace:** A dedicated "Automation" view provides a user-friendly interface to create, edit, and manage simple, trigger-based automation rules (playbooks).